 Description of the trek / Places on the Way

 You can start your day either at Darjeeling, Maneybhanjang or at Chitrey.
-If you stay overnight at Darjeeling, you should start early and drive to Maneybhanjang, which is about an hours drive.
+If you stay overnight at Darjeeling, you should start early and drive to Maneybhanjang, which is about an hour's drive.

 Apart from being the base for treks to Sandakphu, Maneybhanjang is also famous for its Land Rovers.
 These rugged beauties rule the mountain trail in this area.
 Some of the vehicles are more than 70 or 80 years old.
 Maneybhanjang is also a border town.
-While coming from Darjeeling, the houses on the left of the road belong to Nepal and the right side being India.
+While coming from Darjeeling, the houses on the left of the road belong to Nepal and on the right side is India.
 Most trekkers start their trek at Maneybhanjang.
-There are a few trekker’s huts and small hotels where one can put up for a night.
+There are a few trekkers’ huts and small hotels where one can put up for a night.

-Chitrey – If you want to avoid the steep climb immediately on the start of the trek, you may drive a couple of km further from Maneybhanjang and reach Chitrey.
-The route passes quite steeply uphill through lush greenery of pine, fir, birch forests and bamboo glades.
+Chitrey – If you want to avoid the steep climb immediately at the start of the trek, you may drive a couple of km further from Maneybhanjang and reach Chitrey.
+The route passes quite steeply uphill through the lush greenery of pine, fir, birch forests and bamboo glades.
 It takes about an hour and a half to reach Chitrey (2530 m).
 As for the entire trek route, you will be passing through the Indo-Nepal border here.
-The road is on the Indian side and the small human settlement on the Nepal side.
+The road is on the Indian side and the small human settlement is on the Nepal side.
 There is a homestay/trekkers hut here as well.
 So one may even decide to reach Chitrey for an overnight stay and start the trek from here.
 There is also a large monastery at Chitrey which is worth a visit.

 Lamey Dhura – About 3 km ahead of Chitrey is the small settlement of Lamey Dhura.
 Between Chitrey and Lamedhura you will be trekking through a ridge.
 Here there are only a couple of cottages selling hot tea and other knickknacks for the trekkers.

-Meghma Another 3 km from Lamey Dhura is the location of Meghama.
+Meghma Another 3 km from Lamey Dhura is the location of Meghma.
 This is a relatively larger settlement.
 The trail bifurcates at Meghma.
 The right uphill route leads to the trekkers' hut at Tonglu (3070m) in India.
-The trail in the left passes through Nepal.
+The trail on the left passes through Nepal.
 The roads meet again at Tumling (in Nepal).
 There is a large SSB (Security Agency) camp at Meghma, there is also a monastery and a primary school.

 Tonglu – If you have taken the road on your right at Meghma, Tonglu would be about 2 km.
 Perched on top of a hill, Tonglu will mesmerize you with its view of the Kanchanjunga reflection on Tonglu Lake.
 Some trekkers to Sandakphu avoid the main trek route and start at Dhotrey which is about 5 km from Tonglu.
 Although this is a less popular route, it leads to a saving of about 5 km.